MuhammadShoaibKalim/DBMS/DB.md

 #### 10. Operational Database

-- The type of database which creates and updates the database in real-time.
+- The type of database that creates and updates the database in real time.
 - The operational database stores data related to operations in an organization.

 #### 11. Enterprise Database